 DCI has streamlined coordination and access to specialized diabetes care by providing specialist consults on the same referral form (paper or electronic) for endocrinologist, ophthalmologist, nephrologist, and chiropodist.
-(Table 4) We have facilitated referrals to the LHIN Home and Community Care Wound Care Clinic, although the number is down slightly since the total contact cast program is no longer available at Langs.
+(Table 4) We facilitate referrals to the LHIN Home and Community Care Wound Care Clinic.

 We also have agreements with a select number of chiropodists in our region who will receive referrals from us for chiropody services, although this service is fee for service and is dependent on the person's ability to pay.